 ETL questions are one of the most important topics covered in data engineering interviews, and a broad range of concepts get covered.
 You might get more definition/theory questions, as well as code writing tasks.

-This ETL error SQL question provides you with a table representing company payroll schema.
+You have a table representing company payroll schema.
 Due to an ETL error, the employees table isn’t properly updating salaries, but instead is doing an insert when performing compensation adjustments.

-With this lifetime plays SQL question, we have a table called song_plays that tracks each time a user plays a song.
+We have a table called song_plays that tracks each time a user plays a song.
 For this problem, we use the INSERT INTO

-keywords to add rows into the lifetime_plays
+keywords to add rows to the lifetime_plays

 table.
 If we set this query to run daily, it becomes a daily extract, transform, and load (ETL) process.